How to apply Regulation (EU) 1379/2013 on the Common Organisation of the Markets of Fishery and Aquaculture Products (CMO)

 YES - But if the PO prevented its members from selling their products at a given price, that price would be regarded as a minimum price, and so in conflict with EU competition rules.
 Even if the prices are made public, this cannot justify setting minimum prices.

 - If fishery products are stored under the mechanism, does this mean that after storage they have to be placed on the market as a first sale?

 - Can a PO decide to use the storage mechanism at a lower price than the trigger price published by the national authorities?

-If they want their products to qualify for storage, part-financed by the future EMFF, POs must comply with the relevant trigger price.
+NO - If they want their products to qualify for storage, part-financed by the future EMFF, POs must comply with the relevant trigger price.